AjroudiRida/Savoryfood/README.md

 In order to run this project you need:

 - vscode or any other code editor such as sublime text or atom.
-- You must have git and npm installed in your system.

 ### Setup

-Clone this repository to your desired folder: https://github.com/AjroudiRida/To-Do-list.git
+Clone this repository to your desired folder: https://github.com/AjroudiRida/Savoryfood.git

 ### Install

 Install this project with:
-- git clone https://github.com/AjroudiRida/Leaderboard.git command and then use cd leaderboard command to access the local repository.
+- git clone https://github.com/AjroudiRida/Savoryfood.git command and then use cd savoryfood command to access the local repository.
-- run npm install -y

 ### Usage

-To run the project, use the commad line "npm run dev" then a new tab will open in your browser with the to Do list app.
+activate live server in vscode and the site will open automatically in the browser

 ### Run tests